SerhiiCho/timeago-docs/docs/versions/v3/usage.md

 :::

 ### Date in the past
-If you pass a date in the past, the package will return the output with `ago` word in it suggesting that the date is in the past.
+If you pass a date in the past, Timeago will return the output with `ago` word in it suggesting that the date is in the past.
 Unless you specify the `noSuffix` option.
 Read [here](/v3/options.html#available-options) about options and how to use them.

 ```go
 import (